 My number one fitness Tip is about balance.
 Balancing workouts with nutrition in order to help with overall fitness as well as injury prevention which is very important at the moment.
 The workout part is easy as I find I just need to push myself.
 The nutrition part is more difficult and learning how to balance healthy eating with the food I may enjoy the most.
 For example, avoiding lots of chicken and beef because for me that leads to lots of weight gain so that means more reliance on plant-based nutrition.
 That is my best diet but requires a lot more preparation and eating more often.

 I just recently joined The Tandem Project.
-This is a national organization with ties to the U. S. As well I believe.
+This is a national organisation with ties to the U. S. As well I believe.
 The idea is to give blind and visually impaired athletes opportunities to compete mainly in triathlons.
 Through TTP as well, and establishing a network of other people and getting access to other events.